MARCH 2020: Minton House is closing its doors this month, possibly relocating in Yokohama though that’s not settled yet. Visit while you still can!

-Minton House is celebrating its 40th anniversary this year (2015) and shows no sign of closing any time soon.
-It’s located just a few minute's walk from JR Ishikawacho Station in Yokohama, right on the edge of Chinatown and is a well known watering hole for both musicians and fans.
+Minton House celebrated its 40th anniversary in 2015 and shows no sign of closing any time soon.
+It’s located just a few minutes walk from JR Ishikawacho Station in Yokohama right on the edge of Chinatown, and is a well known watering hole for both musicians and fans.